Thursday, June 30, 2016

 2LT Joseph John Lesczynski

 2LT Joseph John Lesczynski was born 8 Sep 1918 in Plains, Pennsylvania to John and Sophie (Arcizewski) Lesczynski.
 His parents were both natives of Poland.
 His father was a coal miner.
-In 1940, Joseph was working as a clerk for an insurance underwriter and reported a 1939 income of $900 from working an average of 40 hours a week.
+Joseph graduated from Plains High School in 1936.
+In 1940, Joseph was working as a clerk for Chubbison Insurance Broker of New York, an insurance underwriter, and reported a 1939 income of $900 from working an average of 40 hours a week.
 His father was working an average of 21 hours a week and reported a 1939 income of $700.

 Joseph was drafted in March 1941.
-He was sent overseas in November 1943 and had completed Officer Candidate School some time before that.
+He went first to Fort Dix, New Jersey then Fort Belvoir in Virginia.
+2LT Lesczynski was commissioned after completing Officer Candidate School at Fort Benning and was stationed for a time at Fort McClellan, Alabama.
+He was sent overseas to England in November 1943.
 2LT Lesczynski is recorded in the morning report as being on duty with M Company 116th Infantry on 1 Jun 1944.
 This was a plus up to hopefully ensure that there would be officers who survived the amphibious landing scheduled for the 5th.
 Weather delayed the landings until the morning of 6 Jun 1944 and he landed with M Company and served as a platoon leader.
 2LT Lesczynski was killed in action on 19 Jun 1944.

 2LT Lesczynski was repatriated in 1949 and re-interred in Saints Peter and Paul Cemetery in Plains, Pennsylvania.